-Beta-thalassaemia is a common form of inherited anaemia caused by reduced production of the beta-globin chains that, along with alpha globin chains, form haemoglobin, the major oxygen carrying molecule in the body.
+Beta-thalassaemia is a common form of inherited anaemia caused by reduced production of the beta-globin chains that, along with alpha-globin chains, form haemoglobin, the major oxygen carrying molecule in the body.
 The disrupted balance between the two chains leads to damage to developing red blood cells and is the major pathophysiological driver of the anaemia.
-Whilst treatments for the symptoms are available they are not without their side-effects; beta-thalassaemia still causes thousands of premature deaths each year and so a curative therapy is desperately needed.
-Gene therapy using the recently developed CRISPR/Cas9 genome-engineering system offers itself up as an attractive therapeutic strategy.
+Whilst treatments for symptoms are available they are not without their side-effects; beta-thalassaemia still causes thousands of premature deaths each year and so a curative therapy is desperately needed.
+Gene therapy using the recently developed CRISPR/Cas9 genome-engineering system offers itself as an attractive tool to develop novel therapeutic strategies.